 During the summer of 2018, the time had come to try and find something to replace my trusty Fender Hot Rod Deluxe III.
 Its an amplifier I love.
 It has never let me down at a gig.
 It blooms and shimmers, and is fab with pedals.
 But a couple of things have niggled at me over the years.
 The volume is not user-friendly.
 As with all Hot Rods, at position 2 the volume is pretty loud.
-Turn the dial up, start to make use of the 40 watts on tap and it gets very loud, very quickly.
+Turn the dial up, start to make use of the 40 watts on tap and it gets very loud with only a small sweep of the volume knob.
 You have to run it at near ear-busting volume to get breakup on the clean channel.
 This necessitates switching to one of the two drive channels for crunchy or overdriven tones.

 I was after something with a clean tone in the same ball park as the Hot Rod, but with volume you can dial in progressively.
 I was also after an amp, preferably single channel, that would allow me to get a full, saturated tube sound at low volume.
 I could have gone for a 15-watt Fender Blues Junior, but I wanted an amp with greater headroom.
 Maybe I could have fitted an attenuator to the Hot Rod, but that would have entailed a load of fuss and bother.